UmerAbbas8/nodemysql/README.md

 ```
 ## Setup DB

-1. Create a DB with name nodemysql.
+1. Create a DB with name `nodemysql`
 2. Set your db connection in db.js

 ## Run project